manmoon/uav-heatmap-monitor/README.md

 * `heatmap_single_point.py` - Launches a drone to a specific altitude, scans the ground and builds the heatmap, then returns the drone back down to where it was launched from.
 * `heatmap_multi_point.py` - Waits for a simple waypoint-based mission plan to be uploaded to the drone (via QGroundControl), then launches the drone, generating heatmaps at each of the waypoints.

-BothDetails on how to run these scripts can be found below.
+Details on how to run both of these scripts can be found below.

 ## Dependencies